UncleSocks/Buck/README.md

 ### IP Addresses

-The **Get-NetTCPConnection** sub-module to identify remote addresses.
+The **Get-NetTCPConnection** sub-module is used to identify remote addresses.
 It leverages a regular expression (regex) to remote private IP addresses (i.e., loopback and RFC 1918).

 Please note that this is a _point-in-time_ scan and can potentially miss certain connections depending on when the script was run.
 As a result, no connection state filter is applied to capture as many remote addresses as possible.

 ### Domains

-Consolidated domain entries from _Winodws DNS Client Event ID 3008_, _DNS Client Cache_ (Get-DnsClientCache), and _reverse DNS lookup of Get-NetTCPConnection_ (Resolve-DnsName) are used by the script to detect potential external domain IOCs.
+Consolidated domain entries from _Windows DNS Client Event ID 3008_, _DNS Client Cache_ (Get-DnsClientCache), and _reverse DNS lookup of Get-NetTCPConnection_ (Resolve-DnsName) are used by the script to detect potential external domain IOCs.

 This is also a _point-in-time_ detection, which can also potentially result in missed domain entries.
-Furthermore, if the _Winodws DNS Client_ event is disabled, fewer domain entries can be captured by the script.
+Furthermore, if the _Windows DNS Client_ event is disabled, fewer domain entries can be captured by the script.

 ## IOC JSON File

 The script uses JSON files for its IOC feeds.
 You can refer to the files in the **IOC** directory for the format.
 The JSON file can also include additional information about the threat actor, such as its description, MITRE ID, etc. This will not affect the script's functionality.

 For the file hash IOCs, you can specify a _directory_ and the _extensions_ to make the search efficient.
-If no _directory_ is specified, the script will attempt to capture all file hash recursively from the C: drive.
+If no _directory_ is specified, the script will attempt to capture all file hashes recursively from the C: drive.
 Additionally, if no _extension_ is included, it will include all file extensions (i.e., *.*)

 ### Available JSON IOC Files